cmayron/Legal-Calculus/README.md

 Final Principle

-LCES does not measure success by whether a document was produced.
+**LCES does not measure success by whether a document was produced.
-It measures success by whether the document can withstand attack, resist disposal, and preserve the path for review.
+It measures success by whether the document can withstand attack, resist disposal, and preserve the path for review.**

-Best closing line for manifesto use:

-A document is not finished when it is written.
-It is finished when it has been tested for how it will be attacked, how it will be handled, and how it will be reviewed.
+**A document is not finished when it is written.
+It is finished when it has been tested for how it will be attacked, how it will be handled, and how it will be reviewed.**
 The Record is the Case.
 The Record is the Remedy.

 **Addendum: Procedural Guardrails & Operational Limits**

-1. The Jurisdictional Firewall (Logic vs. Advice)
-To navigate the friction between neutral legal information and fact-specific legal advice, LCES adopts a Strict Variable Separation:
+1. **The Jurisdictional Firewall** (Logic vs. Advice) To navigate the friction between neutral legal information and fact-specific legal advice, LCES adopts a Strict Variable Separation:
 • The System (Constants): LCES provides the universal "Calculus"—the structural if/then logic of a claim and the "Format as Memory" templates.
 • The User (Variables): The user is responsible for inputting the "Local Variable"—jurisdiction-specific citations, filing deadlines, and local court rules.
 • The Guardrail: LCES acts as a Procedural Calculator.
 By treating local law as a user-provided variable, the system remains a provider of neutral logic, ensuring the user remains the sole architect of their legal strategy.

-2. The Instrumentality Principle (AI Safety)
+2. **The Instrumentality Principle** (AI Safety)
 To mitigate the risks of AI hallucinations and court sanctions, LCES codifies a Human-in-the-Loop requirement:
 • Instrumentality: AI tools are mechanical instruments (drafting pencils), not legal agents.
 They possess no authority and no inherent "truth."
 • The Convergence Rule: A procedural path is only "LCES-Validated" when multiple independent models (e.g., the Builder and the Inspector) converge on the same logic.
 • Verification Mandate: The user bears the ultimate "Verification Discipline."
 No LCES-assisted draft is final until every citation is checked against an official court reporter or verified database.

-3. Tiered Entry (Solving the Sprawl)
+3. **Tiered Entry** (Solving the Sprawl)
 To lower the barrier for the median user in crisis and address repository sprawl, LCES is now organized by User Intent:
 • The Active Toolset ("The Book"): Curated, modular templates and the Stage 0 Bootloader designed for immediate, high-stakes action.
 • The Research Archive ("The Library"): The expansive record of 1,700+ commits and automation scripts (Python, Swift, Shell) intended for power users, clinic staff, and developers.
 • Note: Casual users are directed to the Bootloader to avoid the cognitive overwhelm of the full archive.

-4. Hybrid Licensing & Downstream Utility
+4. **Hybrid Licensing & Downstream Utility**
 To resolve licensing friction and facilitate adoption across legal clinics and software environments:
 • Educational Content: The Calculus, the Manifesto, and the conceptual logic remain under CC BY-NC-SA 4.0.
 • Functional Infrastructure: All functional code and scripts in the /scripts directory are dual-licensed under the MIT License.